Architecture¶

 LicenseCheck -->|Invalid| Deny

-IP Blacklist → IP Whitelist → JWT Token (+ Scope Check) → Git Token (+ Scope Check) → License Token → Deny
+IP Blacklist → IP Whitelist (+ Authorized Domain Check) → JWT Token (+ Authorized Domain Check) → Git Token (+ Authorized Domain Check) → License Token → Deny

 Short-Circuit Evaluation

 The auth flow short-circuits at the first definitive result.
 A blacklisted IP is immediately denied.
-A whitelisted IP is immediately allowed without any token checks.
+A whitelisted IP is allowed only if its bound domain matches the requested domain (or if no domain is bound); otherwise the request falls through to token-based authentication.

 Single-Binary Deployment¶